affankingkhan/graphql-toolkit/README.md

 The schema loading util is using loaders, and implemented using [chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).

 Specifiying the loader is not necessary.
 The user need only provide the inputs.
-The utils will be detected it automatically.
+The utils will detect it automatically.

 Usage: